 Orders are "Leave your dog," "Call your dog" and "Finish."

-On order from the Judge, the handler may give command and/or signal to the dog to stay in the Sit position while the handler walks forward about 35 feet to the other end of the ring, where he shall turn and stand in a natural manner facing his dog.
-On Judge's order or signal, the handler will give command or signal for the dog to Come.
+On order from the judge, the handler may give command and/or signal to the dog to stay in the Sit position while the handler walks forward about 35 feet to the other end of the ring.
+At the end of the ring, the handler shall turn and stand in a natural manner facing his dog.
+On judge's order or signal, the handler will give command or signal for the dog to "Come."
 The dog must come directly in at a brisk trot or gallop and sit straight, centered immediately in front of the handler's feet, close enough that the handler could readily touch its head without moving either foot or having to stretch forward.
 The dog must not touch the handler or sit between his feet.
-On Judge's order the handler will give command or signal of Finish and the dog must go smartly to the Heel position and Sit.
-The manner in which the dog finishes shall be optional with the handler provided that it is prompt and that the dog Sit straight at Heel.
+On judge's order the handler will give command or signal of Finish and the dog must go smartly to the Heel position and Sit.
+The manner in which the dog finishes shall be optional with the handler provided that it is prompt and that the dog sit straight at Heel.

-Recall, Scoring.
-A dog must receive a score of zero for the following: not Staying without additional command or signal, failure to Come on the first command or signal, moving from the place where left before being called or signaled, not sitting close enough so that the handler could readily touch its head without stretching or moving either foot.
+A dog must receive a score of zero for the following: not "Staying" without additional command or signal, failure to "Come" on the first command or signal, moving from the place where left before being called or signaled, not sitting close enough so that the handler could readily touch its head without stretching or moving either foot.